tastybug/zettelkasten/catalog/spring/essentials-mod5-aop.md

 ### Advices

-There are 2 types of Advices:
+There are different types of Advices:

 * `@Before`: the proxy will call the advice before calling the method.
 If the advice fails, the target method will not be called.
+* `@After`: execution happens after target, irregardless of whether it was a success or not.
-* `@AfterReturningAdvice`: the target is called first and if it's __NOT throwing an exception__, the Advice is executed.
+* `@AfterReturning`: the target is called first and if it's __NOT throwing an exception__, the Advice is executed.
 Note that the type of `@AfterReturningAdvice(returning="xyz")` as given in the Advice's method signature is an filter additional to the `execution` pattern!
 See example below.
-* `@AfterThrowingAdvice`: the target is called first and if an exception is thrown, the Advice is executed.
+* `@AfterThrowing`: the target is called first and if an exception is thrown, the Advice is executed.
+The exception will keep propagating as it is, but you can throw a different type of exception.
+* `@Around`: the most flexible Advice, it's like a proxy!
+The Aspect delegates only to the Advice and it is up to the Advice to call the target (or not) and handle the return/exception.
+Look at the neat example where the Aspect implements caching!

 #### Examples